PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/README.md

 ## 🏆 Awards

-🎤 The **Top 3 contestants/teams** will be:
+💰Win Cash Prizes: 1st place - 500, 2nd place−300, and 3rd place - 200$
-- invited and mentored to submit their winning models to a leading oncology and women's imaging journal.
+🤝 The top three contestants/teams will be invited and mentored to submit their winning models to a leading oncology and women's imaging journal.

-🎓 **10 motivated participants** who demonstrated interest, motivation, leadership and determination will be shortlisted for the **University of Pennsylvania’s of Science in Engineering in Data Science Scholarship**.

-🏥 The **top 2 models** would be deployed for **clinical evaluation**
+🏥 The top 2 models would be deployed for clinical evaluation.
 ---

 ## 🗓️ Important Dates